yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

   - Lv3
 - Clone maximum-damage attack uses a fourth, strongest shake.
 - Damage received:
-  - Shake
+  - One short shake
-  - Red flash on the victim's portrait and information area
+  - One red flash on the victim's portrait and information area
+  - Approved duration: approximately 0.36 seconds
+  - HP number and HP bar start decreasing at the same moment as the flash and shake
+  - HP number and HP bar finish decreasing in the same approximately 0.36-second duration
+  - Only the victim status group moves and flashes
+  - The ring, technique illustration, and attacker status group do not flash
 - Complete defense:
   - Shake based on the incoming attack level
-  - White flash on the defender's portrait and information area
+  - One white flash on the defender's portrait and information area
+  - The approved flash range and duration are the same as damage feedback
+  - Only the defender status group moves and flashes
+  - HP number and HP bar do not decrease
 - Partial defense with remaining damage uses the red flash.
 - No-attack presentation uses neither shake nor flash.